jpearl01/mcsmrt/README.md

 ### Prerequisites:
 Fasta file of forward and reverse primer sequences (For more information on FASTA file formats, refer https://en.wikipedia.org/wiki/FASTA_format).

-** TO-DO- Add the lineanator results file somewhere ** USEARCH formatted taxonomy classification database is required for assigning taxonomy to OTUs.
+USEARCH formatted taxonomy classification database is required for assigning taxonomy to OTUs.
 If you want to create your own udb file, refer http://www.drive5.com/usearch/manual/cmd_makeudb_utax.html (NCBI databse included repository).
 We used a custom database created using NCBI's 16s repository and taxonomy data.
 The tool which generates this database is called Lineanator and is available for use in - https://github.com/bhatarchanas/lineanator.

 Fasta formatted taxonomy classification database.
 Same as above, just formatted as a FASTA file.
 This file too can be obtained from Lineanator.

-Clustering results from the database that was used for assigning taxonomy. ** TO-DO- Add that file for ppl to use? **
+Clustering results from the database that was used for assigning taxonomy.

 rdp_gold database for chimera detection - http://drive5.com/uchime/gold.fa